 Up to 2 Members from each interested SO and AC.

-Up to 2 Members appointed by and representing IGOs.

 Members do not need to be current members of the RPM PDP Working Group.
 For the avoidance of doubt, it will be up to each SO, AC or GNSO Stakeholder Group or Constituency to decide if it wishes to appoint any Members.